Help improve developers in your community…

 - Become familiar with the structure of a coderetreat

-- Get ideas on what exercies to do each session by reviewing the activity catalog or checkout this exhaustive collection of constraints by Adrian Bolboaca
+- Get ideas on what exercises to do each session by reviewing the activity catalog or checkout this exhaustive collection of constraints by Adrian Bolboaca

 - When you feel ready, volunteer to facilitate a coderetreat!